 Here are some of the things that can help you boost your physical well-being:

 - Removing Plastic From Your Home

-Unfortunately, it's possible to eat healthy and still be unhealthy.
+Unfortunately, it's possible to eat healthy but still be unhealthy.
 We can accidentally miss important foods or nutrients.
 Or we can overburden ourselves with toxins from plastic or processed food.
 As a result, we may need to eat additional foods, detox our bodies, or prevent these toxins from entering our bodies again.
-This is why it's essential to learn about health, so that we can make the right changes — changes that lead to long-term health and well-being.
+This is why it's essential to learn about health, so that we can make the right changes — those that lead to long-term health and well-being.

 Here are some of the skills that research suggests contribute to better social well-being:

 - Building Meaningful Social Connections

 - Managing Your Relationship with Technology

 It's important to know that building social well-being is one the best ways to build emotional well-being.
 When we feel socially connected, we also tend to just feel better, have more positive emotions, and we are able to cope better with challenges.
 This is why it's essential to build our social well-being.

 Workplace Well-Being.
 To develop our workplace well-being, we need to build skills that help us pursue what really matters to us.
 This can include building professional skills which help us to advance more effectively, but it also includes things like living our values and maintaining work-life balance.
 These skills let us enjoy our work more, helping us to stay focused, motivated, and successful at work.
 When we have developed workplace well-being, our work, and therefore each day, feels more fulfilling.